-A larger connection usually requires a three-phase 100-amp cable with a neutral supply.
+A larger connection usually requires a 3-phase 100-amp cable with a neutral supply.

 You’ll need a supply upgrade if you need more power.
 We will need to determine whether your existing cable is suitable and if the local network has the capacity.
 You may need a larger cable fitting.